How the Renters' Rights Act Affects Landlords?

 What is happening to Section 21 “no-fault” evictions?

-Section 21 is being abolished, meaning landlords must provide a valid legal reason (e.g., rent arrears, anti-social behaviour, selling the property) to end a tenancy.
+Section 21 has been abolished under the Renters' Rights Act, meaning landlords must provide a valid legal reason (e.g., rent arrears, anti-social behaviour, selling the property) to end a tenancy.

-Will I still be able to regain possession of my property?
+Will I still be able to regain possession of my property under the Renters' Rights Act?

 Yes, but only under strengthened and clearly defined grounds, such as: